 We offer eligible employees (except students) the opportunity to participate in the Lesley University Retirement Plan, a 403(b) savings plan, administered by TIAA.
 Eligible employees may begin participating in the Plan upon their date of hire.

-As an eligible employee, you'll determine how much you want to deduct from your pay and have deposited into your retirement account each pay period.
+As an eligible employee, you will determine how much you want to deduct from your pay and have deposited into your retirement account each pay period.
 Payroll deductions may be made on a pre-tax or after-tax basis.
-The University will make employee contributions; however, the University may change or suspend its matching contribution at any time in its discretion.
+You may begin to contribute to the retirement plan immediately upon your date of hire.
+The University may change or suspend its matching contribution at any time at its discretion.

 Employees who are scheduled to work less than 17.5 hours per week may participate in the Plan, but are not eligible for an employer matching contribution.